lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 You can now verify if the Nacos server has successfully started by accessing `http://127.0.0.1:8848/nacos`.
 The default username and password are both set to `nacos`.

+You can also directly download the [nacos folder](https://github.com/alibaba/nacos/releases/download/2.3.0-BETA/nacos-server-2.3.0-BETA.zip) stored in my project.
+After that, double-click on the `startup.cmd` file in the 'bin' directory to initiate the service.

 #### Using Feign for Declarative Remote Invocation